Tocea/pdt-standalone-parser/README.md

 ### Description ###

-This software provide a standalone version of the PHP parser used by the PDT Eclipse plugin.
+This software provide a standalone version of the PHP parser used by the [PDT](http://projects.eclipse.org/projects/tools.pdt) v3.2.0 Eclipse plugin.
 It has no dependency on Eclipse or third parties Eclipse plugins.

 ### Installation ###